HibberdLab/hibberdlab.github.com/members.md

     <div class="media-body">
       <h4 class="media-heading">Julian Hibberd</h4>
       <p>Julian did his PhD with John Farrar and Bob Whitbread at Bangor University.
 He then moved to post-doctoral positions with Julie Scholes, Paul Quick and Malcolm Press in Sheffield, and then John Gray in Cambridge.
 He started his own group in Cambridge while holding a BBSRC Sir David Phillips Fellowship.
 His interests in plant biology have focussed on various aspects of photosynthesis.</p>
       <p>Julian has more recently become interested in using natural variation to improve our understanding of complex traits.
-He is a team leader within both the C<sub>4</sub> Rice Project, and the EU 3to4 FP7 programme, and represents the photosynthesis and metabolism community on the Plant Section committee of the <a href="http://www.sebiology.org">Society of Experimental Biology</a>.
+He is a team leader within both the C<sub>4</sub> Rice Project, and represents the photosynthesis and metabolism community on the Plant Section committee of the <a href="http://www.sebiology.org">Society of Experimental Biology</a>.
 He is also an <a href="http://www.plantphysiol.org/site/misc/edboard.xhtml">Associate Editor</a> of <a href="http://www.plantphysiol.org"><i>Plant Physiology</i></a>, and from 2011-2014 was a member of the <a href="http://www.bbsrc.ac.uk/home/home.aspx">BBSRC</a> Responsive Mode Grants panel.</p>
     </div>
   </div>
 </div>